Robert Lahiffe

 Robert Lahiffe (9 March 1909 – 8 March 1975) was an Irish Fianna Fáil politician and farmer.
 He served in the Oireachtas for 7 years as a Teachta Dála (TD), and then as a Senator for 8 years.

-Lahiffe was born in the townland of Cloone, Gort, County Galway, the son of James N. Lahiff and Maria Quinn.
+Lahiffe was born in the townland of Cloone, Gort, County Galway, to James N. Lahiff and Maria Quinn.

-Lahiffe was elected to Dáil Éireann at the 1948 general election as a Fianna Fáil TD for the Galway South constituency.
-He was defeated at the 1951 general election by Fine Gael's Patrick Cawley, but two years later was re-elected at a by-election in August 1953 following the death of Frank Fahy, a Fianna Fáil TD who as Ceann Comhairle had been returned unopposed in 1951.
-Lahiffe held the seat at the general election in 1954, but was ousted again at the 1957 general election.
+Lahiffe was elected to Dáil Éireann in the 1948 general election as a Fianna Fáil TD for the Galway South constituency.
+He was defeated in the 1951 general election by Fine Gael's Patrick Cawley, but was re-elected two years later in a by-election in August 1953 following the death of Frank Fahy, a Fianna Fáil TD who as Ceann Comhairle had been returned unopposed in 1951.
+Lahiffe held the seat in the general election in 1954, but was ousted again in the 1957 general election.
 Fianna Fáil had run three candidates in three-seat constituency, and Lahiffe was beaten by his first-time running-mate Michael Carty.

 He was then elected to the 9th Seanad by the Agricultural Panel, which re-elected him in 1961.
-However, he was defeated at the 1965 election to the 11th Seanad.
+However, he was defeated in the 1965 election to the 11th Seanad.